School of Art Courses

 Intermittent: 9 units

-Fairy tales have been a part of cinema from the beginning.
-Since George Melies 1899 Cinderella, filmmakers from across the globe have returned to the genre not only for escape into enchanted worlds, but also for social critique, with stories of injustices avenged, class oppression overthrown and gender roles expanded.
-In this course we will decenter the narrow conception of the genre fixed by Disney and Hollywood directors to examine fairy tale films from around the world.
-We will encounter the emergence of a renewed poetics and politics of wonder in international films about transformation, wish-fulfillment and reversals of fortune that deliver a situated counterpoint to the hegemony of a colonizing and commercialized poetics of magic.
-The transformative power of fairy tales can be approached from a variety of angles.
+Fairy tales have been a part of cinema from the very beginning.
+Since George M and #233;li and #232;s' 1899 Cinderella, filmmakers from around the globe have continuously returned to the genre not only for escape into enchanted worlds, but also for social critique, with stories of injustices avenged, class oppression overthrown and gender roles expanded.
+This course decenters the conception of the genre fixed by Disney and Hollywood to examine fairy tale films from around the world.
+We will encounter a poetics and politics of wonder in international films about transformation, wish-fulfillment and reversals of fortune that deliver a situated counterpoint to the hegemony of a colonizing and commercialized poetics of magic.
+The transformative power of fairy tales can be approached from a variety of perspectives.
 We will analyze how stories themselves function as shape-shifters, morphing into new versions of themselves as they are retold and as they migrate into other media.
-Beyond looking at the films as texts we will consider the affective qualities of how their formal and aesthetic aspects create wonder, delight, humor, apprehension and terror.
-What are the stakes of the fairy tales varied transformations today, for whom?
-Films screened may include: Kwaidan (Japan, 1964), Barbe Bleu (Bluebeard, France, 2009), El Laberinto del Fauno (Pan's Labyrinth, Mexico-Spain, 2006), Xala (Senegal, 1975), The Mermaid (China/Hong Kong, 2016), The Juniper Tree (Iceland, 1990), Peau d'Ane (Donkey Skin, France, 1970), Drei Haselnusse fur Aschenbrodel (Three Wishes for Cinderella, Czechoslovakia-GDR, 1973), In The Company of Wolves (UK, 1984), Hansel and Gretel (South Korea, 2007), November (Estonia, 2017), Tropical Malady (Thailand, 2004) and many more.
+Beyond looking at the films as texts we will consider the affective qualities of how their formal and aesthetic aspects create wonder, delight, humor, anxiety and terror.
+What are the stakes of the fairy tale's varied transformations today, for whom?
+In this class we will watch and discuss films, stories and historical and critical texts.
+Films screened and discussed include: Kwaidan (Japan, 1964), To Sleep With Anger (USA, 1990) El Laberinto del Fauno (Mexico-Spain, 2006), Green Snake (Hong Kong, 1993), Peau d'Âne (France, 1970), Tropical Malady (Thailand, 2004) Sampo (Finland/Soviet Union, 1958) and many more.
+Assignments include: short written responses to the films and readings, study group activities, and one collaborative creative research project.

 60-357 Critical Studies: Nation's Nature - Art, Environment and the American Landscape